 University admissions tutors, and most companies, believe students who have taken a structured gap year benefit more from university life and make better, more settled and enterprising employees.
-By achieving a qualification at the same time, they'll be even more impressed, and your resume will only get stronger and make it to the top of the pile.
+By achieving a qualification at the same time, they'll be even more impressed, and your CV will only get stronger and make it to the top of the pile.

 NGOs and the Local Community

 What Frontier can do